Peter Keville

 who go off with your miserable hopes, ho, ho,

-to Europe, to Europe."
+to Europe to die, to Europe."

 Image via The New Daily